AppSigner/AppSigner.github.io/_pages/privacypolicy.md

 AppSigner requires the following permissions to deliver its features:

-1. *REQUEST_INSTALL_PACKAGES*: Necessary for installing APKs, Split APKs, and app bundles.
-2. *QUERY_ALL_PACKAGES*: Required to make most applications visible on Android 11 and above.
+1. *QUERY_ALL_PACKAGES*: Required to make most applications visible on Android 11 and above.

 <h3 style="color: green">Contact Us</h3>